Capri (NYSE:CPRI) Issues FY 2023 Earnings Guidance

-Capri (NYSE:CPRI – Get Rating) last released its quarterly earnings data on Wednesday, February 2nd.
-The company reported $2.22 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.68 by $0.54.
-The firm had revenue of $1.61 billion for the quarter, compared to analyst estimates of $1.47 billion.
-Capri had a return on equity of 34.22% and a net margin of 10.41%.
-The business’s revenue for the quarter was up 23.6% compared to the same quarter last year.
-During the same quarter in the prior year, the company earned $1.65 earnings per share.
-Equities research analysts expect that Capri will post 6 EPS for the current year.

-In related news, SVP Daniel Purefoy sold 1,950 shares of the firm’s stock in a transaction on Thursday, March 10th.
-The stock was sold at an average price of $50.80, for a total transaction of $99,060.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
-Also, CEO John D. Idol sold 72,397 shares of Capri stock in a transaction dated Thursday, February 10th.
-The shares were sold at an average price of $70.39, for a total value of $5,096,024.83.
+In other news, CEO John D. Idol sold 72,397 shares of the stock in a transaction on Thursday, February 10th.
+The stock was sold at an average price of $70.39, for a total transaction of $5,096,024.83.
+The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
+Also, SVP Daniel Purefoy sold 1,950 shares of the firm’s stock in a transaction dated Thursday, March 10th.
+The shares were sold at an average price of $50.80, for a total value of $99,060.00.
 The disclosure for this sale can be found here.
-Insiders sold a total of 86,438 shares of company stock valued at $6,004,094 over the last quarter.
-2.70% of the stock is owned by corporate insiders.
+Insiders have sold a total of 86,438 shares of company stock worth $6,004,094 in the last quarter.
+Company insiders own 2.70% of the company’s stock.

-Hedge funds and other institutional investors have recently made changes to their positions in the company.
-Allianz Asset Management GmbH boosted its stake in shares of Capri by 0.8% in the 4th quarter.
-Allianz Asset Management GmbH now owns 1,264,111 shares of the company’s stock worth $82,053,000 after buying an additional 10,200 shares during the last quarter.
-Parametric Portfolio Associates LLC boosted its stake in shares of Capri by 15.0% in the 4th quarter.
-Parametric Portfolio Associates LLC now owns 872,695 shares of the company’s stock worth $56,647,000 after buying an additional 114,137 shares during the last quarter.
-Legal & General Group Plc boosted its stake in shares of Capri by 1.1% in the 4th quarter.
-Legal & General Group Plc now owns 354,919 shares of the company’s stock worth $23,038,000 after buying an additional 4,017 shares during the last quarter.
-State of Tennessee Treasury Department raised its holdings in shares of Capri by 45.8% in the 4th quarter.
-State of Tennessee Treasury Department now owns 34,956 shares of the company’s stock worth $2,269,000 after purchasing an additional 10,981 shares during the period.
-Finally, LPL Financial LLC raised its holdings in shares of Capri by 32.6% in the 4th quarter.
-LPL Financial LLC now owns 33,463 shares of the company’s stock worth $2,172,000 after purchasing an additional 8,223 shares during the period.
-Hedge funds and other institutional investors own 86.75% of the company’s stock.
+A number of large investors have recently added to or reduced their stakes in the stock.
+LPL Financial LLC boosted its stake in Capri by 2.8% in the third quarter.
+LPL Financial LLC now owns 25,240 shares of the company’s stock valued at $1,222,000 after buying an additional 688 shares in the last quarter.
+Forum Financial Management LP acquired a new stake in shares of Capri during the fourth quarter valued at about $241,000.
+Legal & General Group Plc boosted its stake in shares of Capri by 1.1% during the fourth quarter.
+Legal & General Group Plc now owns 354,919 shares of the company’s stock valued at $23,038,000 after purchasing an additional 4,017 shares in the last quarter.
+Integrated Wealth Concepts LLC acquired a new stake in shares of Capri during the fourth quarter valued at about $417,000.
+Finally, Allianz Asset Management GmbH boosted its stake in shares of Capri by 0.8% during the fourth quarter.
+Allianz Asset Management GmbH now owns 1,264,111 shares of the company’s stock valued at $82,053,000 after purchasing an additional 10,200 shares in the last quarter.
+86.75% of the stock is currently owned by institutional investors and hedge funds.

 Capri Holdings Ltd. operates as a global fashion luxury group.
 It engages in the design and distribution of sportswear, accessories, footwear and apparel of branded women’s apparel and accessories and men’s apparel.
 The firm operates through the following segments: Versace, Jimmy Choo, and Michael Kors.